Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 This gave 62 trees, and we will use these as backbone constraint in our analyses.

-To find the log likelihood of our accepted trees:
+To find the log likelihood of the accepted trees:

 ```
 grep "Final LogLikelihood:" all.18S28S.constrained.{1,2,3,4,5,6,7,8,10,12,14,15,16,17,21,22,27,28,32,33,34,36,37,38,41,42,44,45,47,51,52,53,54,56,57,59,62,63,65,66,67,68,69,70,72,73,74,75,76,77,78,81,83,85,86,87,88,89,92,97,99,100}.tree.raxml.log | awk '{print $NF}' | sort > accepted_trees.logL.sorted